The set (as a Finset) of exceptions to the abc conjecture at ε inside [1, X] ^ 3, in particular

 Instances For

-The set of exceptions to the abc conjecture for ε
+The set of exceptions to the abc conjecture for ε, in particular

 Equations